npm/policies/receiving-reports.md

   unnecessary pain and hardship for our users.
 Use these tools, always.

-Note that this does not mean that we will always try to accomodate users' wishes.
+Note that this does not mean that we will always try to accommodate users' wishes.
 If a module name is offensive, the package contents are violating licenses or other intellectual property rules that could get us in trouble, or the package is empty (ie, squatting), or